 Yes.
-We require that all patients and visitors wear masks while inside our clinics.
-You must keep your mask on at all times unless instructed by a nurse or provider to remove it during a portion of the physical exam.
+We require that all patients and visitors wear masks while inside our hospital and clinics.
+You must keep your mask on at all times in the exam rooms unless instructed by a nurse or provider to remove it during a portion of the physical exam.
 For hospital patients, you may remove your mask while you are alone in your private patient room.

 I’m feeling sick but not running a fever.
 Should I still come to my appointment?

-No. Patients who are experiencing any of the Covid-19 symptoms will not be allowed to come in for in-person visits, unless they are being seen for their symptoms.
+No. Patients who are experiencing any of the COVID-19 symptoms will not be allowed to come in for in-person visits, unless they are being seen for their symptoms.
 We are happy to complete your visit via a telephone or video visit, or reschedule your appointment for a later time.

 I’m feeling sick but not running a fever.
 Should I be tested?

 It depends on what symptoms you’re experiencing and any recent exposure.
 Please contact your primary care provider for further instructions or been seen virtually through MyChart.

 Visit https://mychart.unitedregional.org or download the MyChart app in the app store.

 What type of test are you offering for COVID-19?